 The amount of radiation used in X-rays for medical imaging is very small and the possible benefits of the X-ray far outweigh the risks, otherwise the scan wouldn’t be ordered by your doctor.
 The radiation enters and then leaves your body in an instant.
 No radiation remains behind or lingers.

-Melbourne Radiology Clinic has recently (2018) invested in a new ultra-low dose CT scanner (Siemens SOMATOM go.Up) with the level of radiation dose reduction exceeding even our own expectations.
+Melbourne Radiology Clinic has recently (2018) invested in a new ultra-low dose CT scanner (Siemens SOMATOM go.Up) with the level of CT Scan radiation dose reduction exceeding even our own expectations.
 Many CT examinations, particularly those of the peripheral skeleton, are currently at a lower dose than standard digital radiographs.

 RADIATION SAFETY & YOU